StephanieChevalier/stephaniechevalier.github.io/_pages/about.md

   - /about.html
 ---

 Final-year **bioinformatics PhD student** at the university Paris-Saclay, due to finish around October 2022.
-I’ve been working on an **automatic synthesis of discrete dynamical models (Boolean networks)** of potentially complex biological processes such as cell differentiation.
+I’ve been working on an **automatic inference of discrete dynamical models (Boolean networks)** of potentially complex biological processes such as cell differentiation.

 ## Overview of my current work

-I contribute to the development of a method (in ASP) to <important>automatically synthesize discrete dynamical models of biological interactions</important>.
+I contribute to the development of a method (in ASP) to <important>automatically infer discrete dynamical models of biological interactions</important>.

 This modeling confronts <important>prior knowledge</important> on interactions with <important>observations</important> along the process to model (bulk/single cell gene expressions, perturbations, mutations...).
 It can then <important>enumerate all Boolean networks reproducing a complex behavior</important> (under _[mp semantics](https://hal.archives-ouvertes.fr/hal-01864693v2/document)_), e.g. cell differentiation.
 It can also be used to help <important>select relevant nodes among a large prior knowledge network</important> (e.g. from public interaction databases).